 Priority Based Scheduling

 Priority scheduling is one of the most often used priority scheduling methods.
 Here priority is assigned to each process, and the highest-priority process will be executed first.
-On a first-come first-served basis, processes of the same priority will be executed.
-Note: Prioritisation can be determined by memory limitations, time constraints, or other resource constraints.
+The processes of the same priority will be executed based on the first-come first-serve basis.
+Note: Priority can be determined by memory limitations, time constraints, or other resource constraints.

 It is also categorized into two types:

-1. Preemptive priority scheduling: If due to the incoming of a higher priority process, the current process is sent to halted state and execution of the new process proceeds.
+- Preemptive priority scheduling: Due to the incoming higher priority process, the current process is sent to halted state and execution of the new process proceeds.

-2. Non-preemptive priority scheduling: If due to an incoming higher priority process, the current process is not disturbed.
+- Non-preemptive priority scheduling: Due to an incoming high priority process, the current process is not disturbed.

-A simple example of this algorithm: Similar to the example of the FCFS algorithm, the processes are inserted in the ready queue but based on a priority now, which can be CPU burst time, memory constraints, etc., and then its execution follows similar to the FCFS algorithm.
+A simple example: Similar to the example of the FCFS algorithm, the processes are inserted in the ready queue but based on a priority now, which can be CPU burst time, memory constraints, etc.

 Reference: Operating System Concepts by Abraham Silberschatz, Greg Gagne, and Peter Baer Galvin